The Twins (Albanian tale): Kulshedra: the seven-headed dragon

 After a few days, Zjerma comes to a city whose streets are empty and houses shuttered.
-He approaches the temple of the Sun, where he sees an old man crying.
+He approaches the temple of the Sun (Dielli), where he sees an old man crying.
 Zjerma asks the old man what is going on.
 The man says that the kulshedra had blocked the source of the river about a month earlier; the heroes who tried to kill the monster all died.
 The elders suggested that the king bargain with the monster to release the water.
 The kulshedra offers to release the water if she receives an offering of a beautiful maiden daily.
 The old man says that his daughter had been sent the day before and the king's daughter, Bardhakuqja, had been sent that day.
 The king promises his daughter in marriage to whoever slays the dragon.

 Zjerma promises the old man that he will avenge his daughter, and leaves with his animal companions.
 He reaches a dark river valley in the mountains.
 The source of the river is a deep, wide abyss where the monster lives.
 The princess is tied to a boulder, almost lifeless.
 Zjerma's blood stirs in his veins when he sees the still-radiant princess, who sees him and tells him to leave to save his life.
 Zjerma refuses, dismounts, and frees the princess.
 Exhausted, he rests his head on the princess' knees and falls asleep.

 At noon, the water begins to move and the princess realizes that the kulshedra is about to emerge.
 Not wanting to wake Zjerma, she begins to cry.
 A tear falls on Zjerma's face and awakens him; he mounts his horse and brandishes the silver sword, waiting for the monster.
 The water boils, and from it the seven heads of the kulshedra emerge; the central one is horned, with a seven-pointed crown.
 Poison flows through her teeth; her forked tongues hiss, and her mouths spit fire.
 When the kulshedra jumps to the ground, Zjerma sees that her body is like a giant lizard's with segmented armor made of steel-hard bone.
 Her serpentine tail has nine knots, covered with hard scales.
 Her legs are short, wide and strong, with curved claws as hard as iron.
 On her back she has a fish-type fin which opens and closes with antennae like boar tusks.
 She has wings like a bat, nine times larger than those of a hawk.